 4. Debt Relief

 If you’re up against a pile of debt and are in danger of having to declare bankruptcy or foreclose on your house, then taking funds from your 401(k) or IRA might be your only chance.
-However, getting professional advice in the area of Debt Management or Debt Settlement might help you save thousands.
+However, getting professional advice might help you save thousands.
 You can find more information by reading these articles:

 The Ultimate Solution

 In any and all of these options, the important factor is whether or not you choose to establish good money habits.
 A lasting change in finances comes down to a change in mindset.
 Determine to quit debt and develop a plan to make it happen.
 Going through the effort to pay down debt is only worth it if you learn from your past.
-Purpose not to repeat financial mistakes and you’ll be well on your way to a brighter financial future.
+Decide to not repeat the same financial mistakes and you’ll be well on your way to a brighter financial future.